19hours/sg-statutes/Acts/Casino Control Act.md

 (2) Any person who fails or neglects without reasonable excuse to comply with any notice issued by the Comptroller under section 65 or 65A of the Income Tax Act or any requirement of the Comptroller under section 65B of that Act for the purpose of this Part shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+(3) Notwithstanding anything in section 6 of the Income Tax Act or section 190 of this Act, the Comptroller or any officer of the Inland Revenue Authority of Singapore may —

+(a) furnish to any officer of the Authority any information obtained by the Comptroller in the performance of his duties under this Part, where such information may be required by the officer in the performance of his duties; and

+(b) upon the request of the Authority, permit any officer of the Authority to have access to, including taking copies of, such records or documents relating to casino tax in the possession of the Comptroller as the Comptroller may allow,

+where the Comptroller is satisfied that such information or access is necessary for the performance of the duties of the officer of the Authority.

+[22/2009 wef 22/10/2009]

 ### Composition of offences by Comptroller

-152\.—(1) The Comptroller may compound any offence under section 150 by collecting from a person reasonably suspected of having committed the offence a sum not exceeding 4 times the amount of casino tax underpaid .
+152\.—(1) The Comptroller may compound any offence under section 150 by collecting from a person reasonably suspected of having committed the offence a sum not exceeding 4 times the amount of casino tax underpaid in consequence of the offence, or which would have been so underpaid if the offence had not been detected.

+(1A) The Comptroller may compound any offence under section 149A by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the penalty under paragraph (i) of that section.

+[22/2009 wef 22/10/2009]

-(2) The Comptroller may compound any offence under section 151 and the regulations made under section 146 by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $5,000.
+(2) The Comptroller may compound any offence under section 151 or the regulations made under section 146 by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $5,000.

 ## PART X